shicy17/LIED/README.md

 ****
 # 👉Citation

-Citations are welcome, and if you use all or part of our codes in a published article or project, please cite our article that available at https://ieeexplore.ieee.org/document/10325523.
+Citations are welcome, and if you use our proposed LIED dataset or consider ELIR method as a baseline method, please cite our article that available at https://ieeexplore.ieee.org/document/10325523.

 C. Shi et al., "Identifying Light Interference in Event-Based Vision," in IEEE Transactions on Circuits and Systems for Video Technology, doi: 10.1109/TCSVT.2023.3335457.